report but don't modify imsync imsync --cameraid IMG_1234.JPG=MyCamera # camera ID adjustment imsync --time IMG_1234.JPG=+10m6s # camera offset adjustment imsync --time IMG_1234.JPG=14:22:46 # time adjustment imsync --location IMG_1234.JPG=52.54,-11.7 # location adjustment # modify as needed, and re

 - or all by a colon

-The time must include at least one and up to three numbers (hour, minute, second), separated by a colon
+The time is specified on a 24-hour clock and must include at least one and up to three numbers (hour, minute, second), separated by a colon

 :.
 Omitted final components are assumed equal to 0.